 “Pages” and the Horizontal Navigation Bar

-Along the bottom of the page, there’s a horizontal navigation bar that includes 15 subdivisions, with URLs identifying them as “index”, “pagetwo” through “pagefive,” then “page6″ through “page15.”
+Along the bottom of the page, there’s a horizontal navigation bar that includes 15 subdivisions, with URLs identifying them as “index”, “pagetwo” through “pagefive,” then “page6” through “page15.”
 Because the page names aren’t consistent, power users won’t reliably be able to type in the URL of a page they want to see (a common navigation practice known as URL hacking).

 The index is the introduction, which makes sense.
 The file called pagetwo includes subsections “Backdrop for the Summit,” and “Opening Night,” each of which are important enough to warrant a separate URL.
 Why are they both posted at the same URL?

 I can imagine somebody defending the choice to group those two items, but I cannot imagine why the title of Panel One with a list of participants is tacked onto the bottom of pagetwo, while the actual contents of Panel One gets pushed onto pagethree.
 What is the benefit of splitting that information across two separate pages?
 I don’t see it aiding the transmission of information, let alone knowledge and wisdom.

 This division problem continues through the document.

 There’s plenty of white space around this navigation bar, so there would have been plenty of room to include a link that describes what’s coming “Next.”
 (A similar link to “Prev” might also be desirable.)

 Yes, it is possible to read the online document by paging through it, but because the online document makes poor use of navigation, and divides its content unpredictably across multiple pages (without clearly describing the relationship between those pages), the website is not nearly as useful as it might have been.
 The section divisions seem to have been made randomly, without any consideration given to the content being divided, or the needs of its audience.

 I applaud the Carnegie Corporation for organizing the event, and for making the proceedings available online, but I would be reluctant to require my students to read the website.
 I’m sure most would just print it out anyway, since the long paragraphs are not scannable (the “Opening Night” subsection includes a 345-word paragraph).
 But I don’t see any link to a printer-friendly PDF version.